isabella232/airavata-docs/Admin-Tutorials.md

 #####<h5 id="LocalJob">Running Echo on Local Machine</h5>
 Quickest way to confirm Airavata and PGA setup.
-This will tell you what you need to do to Echo a simple 'Hello World' in your local machine
+This will tell you what you need to do to Echo a simple 'Hello World' in your local machine.

 1. Create new application module: Echo
-    - Navigate to Admin Dashboard &rarr; App Catalog &rarr; Apllication Module
+    - Navigate to Admin Dashboard &rarr; App Catalog &rarr; Application Module
     - Click Create a new Application Module
     - Enter Application Module Name: Echo
     - Enter Application Module Version: Echo 1.0 (Not mandatory)